 Coordination of our Health Mentors program and Patient & Community Voices workshop series is funded by UBC Health.
-Research and development work is funded by internal and external grants.
-We had two grants to develop a database of patients and online activities for students (workshops and videos) to increase the diversity of patients involved and support the inclusion of people outside the Lower Mainland and those with other barriers to face-to-face participation.
+Research and development activities are funded by internal and external grants.
+We have a grant to develop models of patient and public engagement in medical education.
 We are working with UBC Health to secure funding to sustain educational innovations beyond the research and development phase.
-Our 2020-21 sources of funding and an estimate of program costs per student are provided in Appendix 9.
+Our 2021-22 sources of funding and an estimate of program costs per student are provided in Appendix 9.